 Play – The Best Things to do in LA with Kids

 Visit the Top Los Angeles Attractions with Kids

-	We wanted to see all of the iconic parts of Hollywood in the easiest possible way.
+There are so many things to do in LA.
+First, we wanted to see all of the iconic parts of Hollywood in the easiest possible way.
 We took an open top van tour.
 They run every day from 9:30am and take passengers to all of the best parts.

 We saw the iconic Hollywood sign, loads of famous TV and movie sets, the walk of fame and sunset strip.
 They are great with kids and it’s definitely an easy and straight forward way of seeing Hollywood!